AljoschaMeyer/bamboo/README.md

 **Status: Stable 🐼**

+You might want to look at [https://aljoscha-meyer.de/reed/](https://aljoscha-meyer.de/reed/), a spec based off a more efficient linking scheme.

 ## Disclaimer

 Some years after authoring this specification, I do not consider the "append-only log" terminology to be appropriate anymore, see https://arxiv.org/abs/2308.13836